mhdzli/mahoor/README.md

-# Mahour persian Dates For Thunderbird
+# Mahoor persian Dates For Thunderbird
 ===================

 This add-on adds one new column called `"Date (Persian)"` in message list containing